 Communities offer evidence-based programs — Enhanced®Fitness or Walk With Ease — specifically for those with arthritis.
-Former members of these classes share the benefits they noticed:

 - Physical activity is beneficial for everyone, especially if you have arthritis.
 The best part is that it is a simple, effective non-drug way to relieve pain.